DS-100/sp22/syllabus.md

 <br>

-**In-person meetings are fully dependent on public health guidelines.
+**Note: In-person meetings are fully dependent on public health guidelines.
 We are prepared to hold all course activities online should circumstances demand.**

 <br>